Technological and industrial history of China: Overview

 In the first half of the 20th century, approaches to developing industry differed significantly by region.
 In coastal areas, most industry was privately owned and focused on consumer goods.
 Under both Chinese administration and Japanese colonization, Manchuria's industrial development was state-led.
 At a smaller scale than development in Manchuria, industrial development in China's northwest and southwest were also state-led.

 During the Nanjing decade of 1927-1937, light industry was overwhelmingly privately owned.

-The experience of the Second Sino-Japanese War had convinced Communist Party leadership that industrialization was the ultimate source of military strength.
+The experience of the Second Sino-Japanese War convinced Chinese Communist Party (CCP) leadership that industrialization was the ultimate source of military strength.
 According to Mao Zedong, "Japanese imperialism bullies China in this way because of our backwardness.
 Therefore, it is the entire nation's mission to eradicate this backwardness."

-In September 1947, the Communist Party issued its first economic plan for industry, the Northeast Administrative Commission's Outline of the Plan for Economic Construction of 1948.
+In September 1947, the CCP issued its first economic plan for industry, the Northeast Administrative Commission's Outline of the Plan for Economic Construction of 1948.

 Early PRC

 When the PRC was founded in 1949, the country was one of the poorest in the world.
 Most of its industry was labor-intensive light industry like textiles and other consumer goods.
+The Chinese Civil War had devastated China's economy.
+The economy was further limited by the United States' embargo.
+The PRC therefore pursued a policy of rapid industrialization relying primarily on its domestic resources.

 Article 35 of the 1949 Common Program adopted by the Chinese People's Political Consultative Conference emphasized the development of heavy industry, such as mining, iron and steel, power, machinery, electrical industry, and the chemical industry "in order to build a foundation for the industrialization of the nation."

+To adapt to the limited resources of the early PRC, the government promoted the waste-recycling and production efficiency principle of "complete utilization". its underlying philosophy was expressed in the slogan "turning waste into treasure and harm into benefit."

 Throughout the 1950s, China gradually restructured its industries under state ownership.
 China's state-led industrialization in the early 1950s was heavily influenced by the Soviet experience.
 During the 1950s, the Soviet Union was the largest supplier of machinery to Chinese industries.
 Publishing in 2017, academics Brandt, Ma, and Rawski contend that China's receipt of assistance from the Soviet Union and the Council for Mutual Economic Assistance (CMEA, or COMECON) was the largest technology transfer in history.

 During China's First Five-Year Period (1953–1957), industrial development was the primary goal.
 The First Five-Year Plan's highest industrial sector priorities included: power plants, steel, mining, machinery, chemicals, and national defense, centered on steel and coal.
 To support these priorities, transportation, communication, and mining surveys also received significant state support.
 With Soviet assistance in the form of both funds and experts, China began to develop industries from scratch.
 Consistent with the focus on developing industry, northeast China was the region which received the greatest share of state funds during the Plan.